 Our growing Review Network currently consists of professionals in fields like business, nursing, social work, and other subject-specific industries; professionals in higher education areas such as college counseling and financial aid; and anti-bias reviewers.

 Reviewers typically work full time in their industry profession and review content for BestColleges as a side project.
 Our reviewers are members of the Red Ventures Education Freelance Review Network and are paid for their contributions.

-- Mental health support consists of therapy, support groups, independent learning options, family and friends, and campus support.
+- Mental health support consists of therapy, support groups, online resources, family and friends, and campus support.

 - Barriers to mental health support include discriminatory practices and systems, prejudice, and language barriers.